 Now the work begins.
 I’ve been developing a process for this over the course of a few books now and this is what works for me.
 It takes about two days – if I try to cram it into one, I’ll miss the benefit of mulling my plan over in my spare time and putting amendments and new ideas into the plan the next day.

 I make rough notes in a notebook.
 One of the things I love about a new writing project is the opportunity to buy stationery!
 These will be the more structured and focused version of what’s been going around in my head, and will focus on the theme and characters, with snippets of the plot at this stage.

 Sometimes I also use a massive piece of paper, like the back of an old poster or a wallpaper sample.
 This helps me indulge in mind mapping and not worry about being linear.

-I write this up into the notebook I created to help me with this, Plan Your Story.
+I write this up into the workbook I created (under my other pen name!) to help me with this, The Novel Planning Workbook.
 This puts more structure on the plan and lets me focus on the ten major plot points: